-Ms. Goldstein frequently advises on a broad range of securities matters, including claims brought by institutional investors, class actions, major customer arbitrations and regulatory investigations.
-She also handles cases involving actions against foreign sovereigns and multi-jurisdictional disputes.
+Ms. Goldstein represents clients in a broad range of securities matters, including claims brought by institutional investors, class actions, major customer arbitrations and regulatory investigations.
+She also handles other complex civil and commercial litigation matters.

 - The defendants in U.S. v.
 Deutsche Bank AG et al., in which the federal government sought over US$1 billion in damages for alleged fraud in the issuance of federally insured residential mortgage loans.